Stone Barn Dinner Series

 Creating Community Through Fresh Farm-to-Table Dinners in a Historic Architectural Setting

-Upcoming Dinner Dates
+2019 Dinner Dates

 Leading up to each dinner, our chefs visit local farms to see what is available to create a meal tailored to the best ingredients locally available on the day of each dinner.
-Below are preliminary seasonal menus our chefs have created for planning purposes.
-No dietary restrictions please.

-Parking information: When arriving for the event, there will be signage directing guests on where to park which will be located across the street from The Stone Barn at the entrance to Saint Joseph's College.
+Parking information: When arriving for the event, there will be signage directing guests on where to park, which will be located across the street from The Stone Barn at the entrance to Saint Joseph's College.
 Shuttles will be available for transporting guests back and forth.

 About the Chefs

-It is 6:42 a.m. and Mary is sifting wheat flour and chopping roots for a corn beef hash, awaiting the hungry cue that will start forming outside the door of the Good Egg Cafe any minute.
+It is 6:42 a.m. and Mary is sifting wheat flour and chopping roots for a corn beef hash, awaiting the hungry queue that will start forming outside the door of the Good Egg Cafe any minute.
 This is the kitchen where Mary first started dabbling in “scratch” cooking, a family-owned cafe that stole the hearts and bellies of many Portlanders in the early 80’s.
 The Good Egg was a rebellious and revolutionary café in the Portland food scene at the time.
 A diner yes, but far from your run of the mill greasy spoon.
 Mary’s older brother and sister owned the joint, with the vision of a breakfast place that would source only the highest quality ingredients and never open up a can of hash—it was farm-to-table prior to the trendy turn of phrase.
 Mary quickly worked her way up the ranks of the kitchen and was soon running the bakery operation while simultaneously working in horticulture at the established wholesale greenhouse in town.
 The combination of working with the soil and feeding the masses struck a chord with Mary, and it stuck.

 Mary’s knack for fresh ingredients and her praised English muffins soon spread throughout town and she was asked to join the kitchen at the Pepperclub—the acclaimed Portland restaurant which focused on local vegetarian fare—where she stayed for 25 years, eventually becoming head chef and owner of the establishment.
 Equally attracted to hospitality and cooking, Mary worked both the front and back of the house during her Pepperclub years, and continues to believe that hosting community and preparing quality food go hand-in-hand.